AguaClara/StaRSFine/Spring2019FinalReport.md

 </p>

 #### Trial 2
+In this trial, the main change to the experimentation was that the sand was added after the water.
+This was our first indication of how the exclusion zones would work.

 The biggest issue with the second trial was that only the top tube pulled water out.
 This can be explained by a couple of possibilities.
 There was water leaking through the middle and bottom tubes, suggesting that they were not watertight and so they may have been pulling air only.
 The existence of air bubbles within the filter was also indication that there is flaw in the design.